 - penile discharge

 - swollen testicles

 Gonorrhea is a bacterial infection that can affect the anus, throat, or urethra.
-It is transmitted when one has anal, oral, and/or vaginal sex with a man or woman who has been infected.
+It is transmitted during anal, oral, or vaginal sex with a man or woman who has been infected.
 Most men with gonorrhea don’t display any symptoms at all.
 For those who do, symptoms include:

 - pain when urinating

 - a green, white, or yellow discharge from the penis